softchris/softchris2.github.io/_posts/2017-07-21-angular2-custom-components.md

 That's all we need to do to make the module happy.
 Now let us actually use this component

 ## Simple usage
-Let's add our newly created component to app.component.ts.

 **app.component.ts**